minxie97/blackjack/README.md

 * Ensure that only two cards are dealt to dealer and player
 * Ensure that dealer's cards are face down

-As a BlackJack player, I want the cards to add up correctly.
+As a BlackJack player, I want the cards to add up.

+feature task
 * Each card should contain a value
 * Value of the cards add together when in the hands of player/dealer

+acceptance test
+* The values add up correctly

 As a BlackJack player, I want to choose whether to hit or stand.